MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 1. From the final line of this section of code, remove `#` and then change "/your_base_url" to "/kora".
 This tells the system that your Kora install's url will be https://example.org/kora (if your subdirectory is something different, change this line accordingly).

-1. Exit and save this file with its defaulted name (so, hold "ctrl" and press "x", then "y", then Enter).
+1. Exit and save this file with its defaulted name (so, use "ctrl" + "x", then "y", then "Enter").

 Once these three tasks are completed, your subdirectory URL installation of Kora is correctly configured.
 Proceed to the next section of this guide to set up the required SSL certificate for your URL.

 ## SSL Certificate for Your Domain

-Now that your VirtualHost is properly configured, it's time to apply for an SSL certificate for your domain.
+Now that your VirtualHost is properly configured, it is time to apply for an SSL certificate for your domain.
 This can be done in a number of ways, but the one most commonly used as a cost-free method is through a server application called [Certbot](https://certbot.eff.org/about), which manages the application, acquisition, and association of an SSL certificate from a free certificate supplier called [Let's Encrypt](https://letsencrypt.org/about/).
 Certbot is a great option for those who need to go this route because it can also be configured to handle automatic certification renewals, since SSL certificates expire.
 The [DigitalOcean guide for using Certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-22-04) is well-written and likely a good starting place even for someone acquiring an SSL certificate for a non-DigitalOcean environment.

 The specifics of using Certbot will depend upon your domain, email address, etc. so it wouldn't be possible to provide a guide here.
 In addition to the DigitalOcean guide (linked in the previous paragraph), Certbot provides some more-granular instructions for use on [their "Instructions" page](https://certbot.eff.org/instructions), which should be enough to get the SSL certificate needed.